naver/bergen/README.md

 ```bash
 pytest tests/
 ```
+WARNING: you might have OutOfMemory error when running all tests, if it is the case you can failed tests separately to make sure that they pass

 To run a single test (e.g. `tinyonly`) run:
 ```bash
 pytest tests/ -k "tinyonly"
 ```

 ## Cite

 If you use BERGEn for your research please consider citing us: